 Classic Girl Names: Charlotte

-Shortly before the world met Princess Charlotte, this name had entered the US Top Ten.
+Shortly before the world met Princess Charlotte, this name entered the US Top Ten.
 Like Caroline, Charlotte is a feminine form of the equally evergreen Charles.
 And while it’s a classic, it’s never been so wildly popular as it is today.
+Maybe that’s because other -t ending girl names, from Scarlett to Violet to Juliette, are also fast-rising favorites.
 Some Charlottes might be Charlie, but chances are that a Charlotte will use her name in full.
 Charlotte Bronte lends it some literary cachet.
 It’s a polished and popular choice, as traditional as a plaid jumper, but with a lot of spirit, too.

 Classic Girl Names: Claire